patyatun/Software_Engineering/README.md

 You cand find the details of how I used Git here: [1.
 GIT](https://github.com/patyatun/Software_Engineering/tree/main/1.%20Git)

 ### 2. UML
-You can find the details here: [2.
+You can find the diagrams here: [2.
 UML](https://github.com/patyatun/Software_Engineering/tree/main/2.%20UML)
 1. Use-Case diagram: I created this diagram to represent the different interactions between users (actors) and the system.
 Also to visualize additional funtionalities beyond what is currently implemented in my code.
 It serves as a draft for a more advanced system.
 2. Sequence diagram: The diagram shows the different interactions between the user (employee) and the actions.
 3. Class diagram: I did this diagram using gleek.io to show how are related the different classes and their elements.